 Currently enrolled undergraduate student or recent graduate

 The Humanity in Action Fellowship does not have a campus process.
-The national deadline is always at the beginning of January.
+The national deadline is usually at the beginning of January.
 The application process is lengthy and requires many months of preparation.

 Should I apply?